Signs of Anorexia

+Weight and shape may be a big factor in someone with anorexia’s sense of self-worth.
+This can lead to them checking their body regularly, or else trying to avoid scales and mirrors.
 The way people with anorexia see themselves is often at odds with how others see them – they often have a distorted image of themselves, and think they’re larger than they really are.
-People with anorexia experience a deep fear of gaining weight, and will usually challenge the idea that they should.
+They experience a deep fear of gaining weight, and will usually challenge the idea that they should.

-Sometimes, someone’s symptoms may not exactly match all the criteria a doctor checks for to diagnose anorexia – for example, they may remain at a weight considered “normal” for their age, sex, and expected development.
+Sometimes, someone’s symptoms may not exactly match everything a doctor checks for to diagnose anorexia – for example, they may be a weight considered “normal” for their age, sex, and expected development.
 Depending on the exact symptoms, they might be diagnosed with atypical anorexia or another form of other specified feeding or eating disorder (OSFED).
-This is as serious as anorexia, and can develop into anorexia or from anorexia.
+This is just as serious and can develop both into or from anorexia.
 It’s just as important that people suffering with OSFED get treatment as quickly as possible.

 Anorexia can cause severe physical problems because of the effects of starvation on the body.
 It can lead to loss of muscle strength and reduced bone strength.
 People whose periods have previously started may find that they stop.
-People with anorexia may also find that their sex drive decreases.
+They may also find that their sex drive decreases.

 Anorexia in children and young people is similar to that in adults in terms of its psychological characteristics.
 But children and young people might, in addition to being of low weight, also be smaller in stature than other people their age, and slower to develop physically.

 There are a number of signs of anorexia, but someone doesn’t have to have all of them to be suffering.
 It’s not always obvious that someone has an eating disorder – remember, they are mental illnesses.
-If you’re worried about yourself or someone you know, even if only some of the signs on this page are present, you should still seek help immediately.
+If you’re at all worried about yourself or someone else, even if only some of the signs on this page are present, it’s always best to seek help as quickly as possible, as this gives the greatest chance of a full recovery.
 The first step is usually to make an appointment with the GP.

 I thought about food and calories all the time.
 I tried to avoid foods containing lots of fat or carbohydrates and only had ‘safe’ foods which I felt were okay to eat.